Bells on Temple Square

 The concert will be led by LeAnna Wilmore, conductor of the Bells on Temple Square and Geoff Anderson, associate conductor.
 The music for the evening will explore a variety of musical genres from hymns, folk music, and classical, to jazz, gospel, and patriotic.
 In keeping with the concert’s tradition, the bell choir numbers will be interspersed with organ solos by Temple Square organists Bonnie Goodliffe and Linda Margetts, as well as pieces by members of the Orchestra at Temple Square

 The program opens with several pieces based on hymn tunes and a c lassical piece based on a prelude by Edvard Grieg.
 The Bells will then do two African-American songs (“Deep River” and “Ain’t a That Good News”), a John Philip Sousa march, and two pieces by Leroy Anderson, who composed often for the boston Pops Orchestra, transcribed for bells (“Bugler’s Holiday” and “The Typewriter”).
-The concert will also include a song by ABBA songwriters Benny Andersson, Stig Anderson, and Bjorn Ulvaeus (“Dancing Queen”) and singer-songwriter Neil Sedaka (“Love Will Keep Us Together”.
+The concert will also include a song by ABBA songwriters Benny Andersson, Stig Anderson, and Bjorn Ulvaeus (“Dancing Queen”) and singer-songwriter Neil Sedaka (“Love Will Keep Us Together”).
+To download your own copy of the program, click here.

 The handbell choir has been performing with the Mormon Tabernacle Choir and in separate concerts since 2005.
 Part of the Mormon Tabernacle Choir organization, the Bells ensemble includes 32 volunteer musicians drawn from a 100-mile radius of Temple Square and rehearse every Wednesday night (with some date exceptions).
 After the concert, beginning again in on July 11, 2018, the Wednesday night rehearsals in the Tabernacle will be open to the public.